StevenSong-sTs/PDF-Tailor/README.md

 - [x] implement Close button in the input section
 - [x] implement Select/Unselect Selection button in the input section
 - [x] Add remove button in the output section
-- [ ] Improve the output logic to output everything no matter it is selected or not
+- [x] Improve the output logic to output everything no matter it is selected or not
-- [ ] Add more clear notification when the document is exported.
+- [x] Add more clear notification when the document is exported.
-- [ ] Open the exported pdf after completion
+- [x] Open the exported pdf after completion
 - [ ] Fix theme color of the UI to use bright all the time (instead of using system color)
 - [ ] Fix the selected color of the PDFPreview

+## Edge Cases to Handle:
+- [ ] The exporting pdf trying to over write the existing loaded pdf

 ## Project Scope
  - A Native: research into how to be cross platform as much as possible